This page was last updated: January 5th, 2022

-The Cove is run by our Macmillan Cancer Centre Manager, Kathryn Radcliffe.
-Kathryn is a Registered Nurse and an experienced Senior Manager who has managed various clinical cancer services over many years in both the NHS and Independent Sector.
-Kathryn is available to help assess your needs and concerns, and links closely with your Clinical Nurse Specialist and your wider clinical team to ensure that there is joined-up planning of your care.
+Nicky and Rachel are available to help assess your needs and concerns, and link closely with your Clinical Nurse Specialist and your wider clinical team to ensure that there is joined-up planning of your care.

-Kathryn works alongside two Macmillan Support Officers, Kerenza Leigh and Louisa, who are available to meet with you to discuss any problems or concerns that you may have and signpost you to relevant support services, such as Benefits Advice and Look Good Feel Better.
+The Centre Managers work alongside three Macmillan Support Officers, Kerenza, Leigh and Louisa who are available to meet with you to discuss any problems or concerns that you may have.
+They can provide a listening ear and signpost you to the relevant support services, including benefits advice, Look Good Feel Better, wig referrals, dietary and physical activity information.
 We also have a team of fantastic, trained volunteers, some of whom have personal experience of living with cancer.